polhenarejos/acme_email/README.md

 We implemented the ACME server at [CASTLE Platform®](https://www.castle.cloud/ "CASTLE Platform®") and it fits and follows the specifications for obtaining S/MIME certificates.
 Obviously, [CASTLE Platform® Certification Authority](https://ca.castle.cloud/ "CASTLE Platform® CA") is not the same as Let's Encrypt, it uses its own.
 Fortunately, [CASTLE Platform® CA](https://ca.castle.cloud/ "CASTLE Platform® CA") follows the same standards as other common CA, with the same compatibilities and extensions.
 If [CASTLE Platform® CA](https://ca.castle.cloud/ "CASTLE Platform® CA") is trusted, the obtained S/MIME certificate is likely similar to the ones obtained through paying CA.

+## Installation
+It is preferably to create a Virtual Environment and install the package as follows:

+    python3 -m venv venv
+    source venv/bin/activate
+    pip3 install .

+It will install all dependancies and required packages.
+With the virtual environment activated, you can continue using the client `cli.py`.

 ## How to use it
 ACME E-mail S/MIME client uses the Certbot framework for managing ACME protocols.
 However, the official software does not provide support for S/MIME certification.
-To cirvument this issue, we bypass some procedures (CSR -- Certificate Signature Request mainly) to acomplish standard specifications. `cli.py` performs all this stuff by generating CSR with the correct extension and executes Certbot with the correct parameters.
+To circumvent this issue, we bypass some procedures (CSR -- Certificate Signature Request mainly) to acomplish standard specifications. `cli.py` performs all this stuff by generating CSR with the correct extension and executes Certbot with the correct parameters.

 To use it: